 LA VAQUEIRI RESTAURANT (Grill)

 Our first dinner was the steakhouse.
 So naturally, I ordered a steak.
-My boyfriend got the T-Bone which was delicious, and HUGE…..And I got the filet, which was even more delicious!
+Andrew ordered the T-Bone which was delicious, and HUGE…..And I got the filet, which was even more delicious!
 And BTW, the lighting was horrendous for food photography.
 So much red. so much.
 But it’s okay because the steak was phenomenal.

 Not pictured??
 The side dishes.
 They were no bueno.
 I got mac and cheese but it had NO flavor?!
 I was so sad.
 But it’s probably just because I’m American so I’m used to Kraft Spongebob mac and cheese…